Anexsoft/koditar/README.md

 | AB  | AB
 | A  | A

-The result will be one o two letters in uppercase.
+The result will be one or two letters in uppercase.

 ### Customize your avatar
 You can customize your avatar adding extra properties to the second parameter of the function: